An unbiased approach to compressed sensing: The sparsity problem

 In this final subsection we return to the compressed sensing problem of retrieving a sparse vector $x_0$ given corrupted measurements $b=Ax_0+\ep$, where $\ep$ is noise and $x_0$ is sparse.
-More precisely we set $S=\supp x_0$ where we assume that $\#S=K$ is much smaller than $m$ -- the amount of rows in $A$ (i.e. number of measurements).
+More precisely we set $S=\supp x_0$ where we assume that $\#S=k$ is much smaller than $m$ -- the amount of rows in $A$ (i.e. number of measurements).
+Here $\#S$ denotes the amount of elements in $S$ and the noise can be of any type, our theory only relies on knowledge of $\|\ep\|$.

 We let $x_{0,j}$ denote the elements of the vector $x_0$.
-Let $A_S$ denote the matrix obtained from $A$ by setting columns outside of $S$ to $0$, and let $x_S$ denote the least squares solution to $A_S x_S=b$.
-Note that this is the so called ``oracle solution'' discussed in the introduction, which can also be written $x_S=(A_S^*A_S)^\dagger A_S^*b$ where $(A_S^*A_S)^\dagger$ denotes the Moore-Penrose inverse.
-The below proposition shows that the oracle solution is under mild assumptions a local minimizer of $\K_{reg}$, which we denote by $x'$ for notational consistency.
+Let $A_S$ denote the matrix obtained from $A$ by setting columns outside of $S$ to $0$, and let $x_{or}$ denote the least squares solution to $A_S x_{or}=b$.
+Note that this is the so called ``oracle solution'' discussed in the introduction, which can also be written $x_{or}=(A_S^*A_S)^\dagger A_S^*b$ where $(A_S^*A_S)^\dagger$ denotes the Moore-Penrose inverse.